 Alan also served in the White House as Associate Counsel to the President (1986-1988).
 During his tenure as Associate Counsel to President Ronald Reagan, Alan represented the White House in connection with the Iran-Contra investigations.
 He subsequently served as General Counsel of the Office of Management and Budget in the Executive Office of the President (1988–1989), and then was appointed by President George H. W. Bush, with Senate confirmation, as General Counsel of the U.S. Department of Agriculture (1989–1993).

 Alan is a frequent author and speaker on privacy and related issues.
 He is the editor and contributing author of The Privacy, Data Protection and Cybersecurity Law Review (Law Business Research Ltd. 1st ed.
-November 2014 and 2nd ed.
+November 2014, 2nd ed.
 November 2015 and 3rd ed.
 December 2016), co-author of Administrative Law of the European Union: Oversight (ABA 2008), and author of Privacy and the Digital State: Balancing Public Information and Personal Privacy (Kluwer Academic Publishers 2001).
 He has appeared frequently as a legal commentator on television and radio, and testifies before Congress on various issues.

 Alan also writes and speaks regularly on Internet and information law topics, “junk science,” and federal regulatory policy, as well as on constitutional, political and social issues.
 He has published numerous articles in legal periodicals, as well as pieces in the Wall Street Journal, Washington Post, Los Angeles Times, New York Times, Washington Times, Politico, The Hill and various Bloomberg BNA publications.
 He is the lead author of “Regulatory Daubert: A Proposal to Enhance Judicial Review of Agency Science by Incorporating Daubert Principles into Administrative Law,” in the Journal of Law and Contemporary Problems (Fall 2003).

 - Editor of The Privacy, Data Protection and Cybersecurity Law Review First Edition, and Author of Preface and Co-author of Chapters “European Union Overview,” “APEC Overview,” and “United States” (November 2014)

 - “Cybersecurity for Law Firms,” Chapter in The ABA Cybersecurity Handbook (ABA Cybersecurity Legal Task Force 2013) (with Jonathan P. Adams)